rio-ke/proof-of-concepts/aws/lambda/pre-signed-url-create-lambda-function.md

   ]
 }
 ```
-based on the evnt messages I wrote the python lambda function
+based on the event messages I wrote the python lambda function

 ```py
 import boto3